huzefasyed/TruNarrative-Exercise/README.md

   The result of the search is returned as JSON - Yes
-  A request parameter has to be added to decide whether only active companies should be returned - No The officers of each company have to be included in the company details (new field officers) - Yes Only include officers that are active (resigned_on is not present in that case) - No Please add unit tests and integrations tests, e.g. using WireMock to mock TruProxyAPI calls - Yes
+  A request parameter has to be added to decide whether only active companies should be returned - No The officers of each company have to be included in the company details (new field officers) - Yes Only include officers that are active (resigned_on is not present in that case) - Yes Please add unit tests and integrations tests, e.g. using WireMock to mock TruProxyAPI calls - Yes

 - if i had time what i would've done different: